mwm1024/imse785scraper/README.md

 Please refer to the corresponding Canvas module page for detailed instructions.

 ### Disclamation
-This repository is actively maintained.
+This repository is not actively maintained.